chaosparrot/marithime_talon/README.md

 [x] - Repeater noises - Looping through selections and corrections
 Most of this architecture is already built, but since there has been a refactoring this functionality would probably loop between two values right now rather than go through the list like a

-[~] - Repeater noises - Looping through homophones and other fixes
-We know the homophones, we just need to find a way to replace a selected word with a known homophone and have it work with a repeater noise.
-I dislike the `phones` menu as it forces you to pick one, but it's much faster to just mindlessly flick through them with a noise since the list often only has like 2 to 3 choices anyway.
-  [x] - Self repair cycling
-  [x] - Correction cycling
-  [x] - Correction starting condition but no duplicates [x] - Correction add starting condition so fixing incorrect corrections is easy [x] - Implement new fixes list by duplicating the whole list multiple times
-        and just inserting that rather than doing complicated cycling [x] - Fix starting state so that we have the right fix available after selecting [x] - Rigorous testing with corrections to make sure it works fully as intended
-    - Known bugs
-      [x] Corrections are sometimes done with the same word ( duplicates )
-      [x] Cycling back to the end does not work correctly with repeated selections / corrections with multiple words!
-      [x] Single correction skips over the actual correction by doing a repeat already!

 [ ] - Cycle through corrections with phonetic combinations
 There are some words, like 'a fix' and 'affix' that could be cycled through, but currently it only cycles through words that are single matches instead.
 It should cycle through these fixes as well, but for that we need to cycle through combinations properly.